 The Grundy Art Gallery was founded in 1911 by the brothers John and Cuthbert Grundy, and has been at the centre of cultural and artistic life in the town for over 100 years.

 It began with the ambition to show the best art of the day to the people of Blackpool, and this sentiment remains at the heart of what they do today as a leading contemporary art gallery in the North West.

 The Grundy aims to inspire audiences through an ambitious and varied year-round exhibitions programme that draws on the unique and invigorating context and heritage of Blackpool, for instance exploring the space between contemporary art, entertainment and popular culture.
 Recent exhibitions have featured works by celebrated and critically acclaimed artists including Emma Hart & Jonathan Baldock, Mark Leckey, Martin Creed, Brian Griffiths, David Hockney, Pierre Huyghe, Heather Phillipson, Susan Philipsz and Matt Stokes.

 Tina Dempsey’s exhibition continues Grundy Art Gallery’s programme of solo exhibitions by artists living and working across Blackpool and the Fylde Coast.
-Comprising of new work made specifically for this opportunity, the exhibition is an examination of joy and explores what it is, how it makes us feel and what triggers it.
+The exhibition is an examination of joy; exploring what it is, how it makes us feel and what triggers it.
 The exhibition seeks to stimulate and capture joy as a sensation, pausing it and allowing it to be examined closer.
-In her work, Tina Dempsey explores the social, physical, architectural and emotional resonance of the spaces we occupy, documenting these experiences through drawing, painting, printmaking and collage.
+In her work, Tina Dempsey explores the social, physical, architectural and emotional resonance of the spaces we occupy; documenting and dissecting these experiences through drawing, painting, printmaking and collage.

 For more information, please head over to grundyartgallery.com